 The training is led by Sensei Peter Clarke who has over 40 years experience in martial arts and in August 2015 was awarded the degree of Nanadan (7th degree black belt).

-The classes cost £4.50 per class but the second lesson is free There is no direct debit scheme but for those people who would prefer to pay by standing order then the cost is £35 per calendar month.
+The classes cost £4.50 per class but the second lesson is free Following the initial two classes payment is by standing order.
 Anyone wishing to have their first lesson may just turn up at the dojo.
 It’s best to wear something loose fitting.
 If you would prefer just to come and watch please do so.